What world do we want? TED Talks answers

 Juan Carlos Unzué, ex-football player and ex-football coach, shared with the audience a series of lessons he has learned from the values of the sport but also due to the process he is going through of living with the disease ALS..

-A 2022 of technological advances
+A 2022 of technological advancements

-To Alonzo Romero Lauro, CEO & Co-Founder at The Predictive Companythe right feeling in the face of artificial intelligence is not fear: "There will be changes and it will replace us not only in basic tasks, but also in precise ones.There will be changes and it will replace us not only in basic tasks, but also precise ones; but it is important that we are open to adapt to change."
+To Alonzo Romero Lauro, CEO & Co-Founder at The Predictive Companythe right feeling in the face of artificial intelligence is not fear: "There will be changes and it will replace us not only in basic but also in precise tasks.There will be changes and it will replace us not only in basic tasks, but also precise ones; but it is important that we are open to adapt to change."

 This is because, while it poses challenges, it also creates opportunities.
 One example is Citibeatsan artificial intelligence platform artificial intelligence platform created to actively listen to citizens and contribute to the achievement of the Sustainable Development Goals.
 Sustainable Development Goals..
 Its founder Ivan Caballero has been able to find an opportunity to put technology at the service of citizens, and according to his vision, this trend is the one that should be replicated in the future.